risawitama/verbose-potato/README.md

-## Where do you learn to make banana splits?
-At sundae school.
+## Where do fish keep their money?
+In the riverbank